centreon/centreon-collect/README.md

 ## Installing from binaries

-> Centreon Engine is a low-level component of the Centreon
+> Centreon Collect is a low-level component of the Centreon
 > software suite.
 If this is your first installation you would probably
 > want to [install it entirely](https://docs.centreon.com/current/en/installation/installation-of-a-central-server/using-sources.html).